The PATHFINDER Study is no longer enrolling new patients.

 How can I learn more about the PATHFINDER trial?

-If you think you meet the criteria specified above and are interested in taking part in the PATHFINDER trial, or you would simply like more information, please call: +1 617-714-6707 or email: SM@blueprintmedicines.com.
-A member of our team will talk you through the next steps and will connect you to a suitable trial doctor.
+If you think you meet the criteria specified above and are interested in taking part in the PATHFINDER trial, or you would simply like more information, please call: +1 888-BLU-PRNT (+1 888-258-7768) (US/Canada only) or email: firstname.lastname@example.org.
+A member of our team will connect you to a suitable trial site.